najma-amin/my-portfolio/readme.md

 ## Technologies Used

--HTML
--CSS
--JS
+- HTML
+- CSS
+- Git

 ## Support and contact details

-for contact najmaamin10@gmail.com.
+For contact najmaamin10@gmail.com.

 ### License

-_{Determine the license under which this application can be used.
-See below for more details on licensing.}_ Copyright (c) {year} **{List of contributors or company name}**
+Determine the license under which this application can be used.
+See below for more details on licensing.
+Copyright (c) {year} **{List of contributors or company name}**